How to Copy, Move and Rename Files in Linux (Step-by-Step Guide)

 < done

-If you are backing up a file with a long name then the user can depend on using the tab command in order to use filename completion (press tab once you have entered enough letters to identify the file uniquely) and use syntax like this in order to append “-orig” to copy.
+If you are backing up a file with a long name then the user can depend on using the tab command to use filename completion (press tab once you have entered enough letters to identify the file uniquely) and use syntax like this to append “-orig” to copy.

 $ cp your-long-name-file-which-is-not-a-good-example{, -orig}